timescale/docs/use-timescale/services/connection-pooling.md

 is available for the transaction pool.

 The connection pooler can then allocate connections for the client application.
-Up to 45% of `max_connections` is available for the session pool, and up to 100% of `max_connections` is available for the transaction pool.
+By default, up to 45% of `max_connections` is available for the session pool, and up to 100% of `max_connections` is available for the transaction pool.
+However, if you want to make use of all available connections stipulated by `max_connections`, you can connect directly instead.

 For example, if `max_connections` is set to 500, the maximum number of database connections is 300, or 60% of `max_connections`.
 For the client application, in